ranemagno/formative-student-card/readme.md

 ### What is this?
-A website that gives Yoobee Students access to the discounts that their YooCard provides. _YooCard is a fictional product._
+A website that gives Yoobee Students access to the discounts that their YooCard provides. _YooCard is a fictional product.
+Perhaps one day it will be real..._